Alisa-00/playground/Zig_base64/README.md

 # Base64 Encoder/Decoder in Zig

 A simple command-line tool for Base64 encoding and decoding, written in [Zig](https://ziglang.org/).
-It takes input from the command line and either encodes it into Base64 or decodes Base64 back into raw data.
+It takes input from the command line and encodes it into Base64 or decodes Base64 back into raw data.

 ## Features